-Unfunded present value of future benefits was amortized using level dollar payments over a closed 8 year period beginning with the 2010 valuation.
-The remaining amortization period is 5 years for the fiscal year ending September 30, 2015.
-We recommend that the Board review the funding policy and consider adopting a written funding policy.
+Unfunded present value of future benefits was amortized using level dollar payments over a closed 8-year period beginning with the 2010 valuation.
+The remaining amortization period would have been 3 years for the fiscal year ending September 30, 2016.
+The Board reset the amortization period to be a closed 8-year period beginning with the September 30, 2015 valuation for the determination of the contribution for the fiscal year ending September 30, 2017.